Telmac1802/jeelib/README.md

 Added files to JeeLib: RF69_avr1.h and crc16.h.

 Original JeeLib support continue to JeeNode and atmega328PA.
 Due errors in compiling Ports.cpp to other MCU:s there is no or partial support to LuxPlug, ColorPlug, InputPlug, InfraredPlug, Sleep modes and PowerDown, -Saving.
-Not tryed
+Not tried
 Jeelabs module working with other MCU than ATMefa328PA.

 Main goal to use radio modules RFM12b and RFM69CW with different microcontrollers.